3,994 total views, 1 views today

 About the study

-In 2014 I (Gary Mark Anstey) took up the challenge of continuing and expanding his work in the internet age, which had already been advanced by other researchers interested in the Anstey surname in the interim.
-The name Anstey was registered with the Guild of One-Name Studies in 2015 and Tom has been posthumously awarded the title of Honorary President of this particular study in recognition of his work.
+In 2014, I (Gary Mark Anstey) took up the challenge of continuing and expanding his work in the internet age, which had already been advanced by other researchers interested in the Anstey surname in the interim.
+The surname Anstey was registered with the Guild of One-Name Studies in 2015 and Tom has been posthumously awarded the title of Honorary President of this particular study in recognition of his work.

-In 2016 I began to collate my research and merge it with that of Tom's and in March 2017 we together published the first of hopefully five books on our Anstey findings; all net proceeds of which are being donated to the Guild of One Name Studies.
-The book is entitled:
+In 2016 I began to collate my research and merge it with that of Tom's and in March 2017 we together published the first of five books on our Anstey findings; all net proceeds of which are being donated to the Guild of One-Name Studies charity.
+This first book is entitled:

 'ANSTEY: Our True Surname Origin and Shared Medieval Ancestry'.

 and it is available for purchase on CreateSpace, Amazon UK and Amazon USA (see links below)